 Campus dining and high blood pressure

 I have a high blood pressure problem.
-What kind of food should I get at Columbia dining?
+What kind of food should I get at the campus dining hall?

 It’s great that you’re thinking about how your diet can help you manage your high blood pressure (HBP).
 Having a wide variety of fruits, vegetables, whole grains, and proteins can help ensure your body gets the nutrients it needs and still bring down your blood pressure.
 In addition to considering your diet, some other lifestyle habits may also help to improve your blood pressure.
 Ready to give it the old college try?
 Keep on reading!